 The deer mouse prefers outdoor areas rather than indoor areas.
 In fact, the deer mouse is prone to shelter in outdoor areas such as hollow logs and piles of debris.
 The deer mouse, also known as the Peromyscus, is a set breed of rodents.
-It’s important to note that these mouse rodents are identifiable or distinguishable by their relatively large, dark black eyes.
+It’s important to note that these rodents are identifiable or distinguishable by their relatively large, dark black eyes.

 In most cases, these rodents have a two-tone colour, with darker brown or black on the backside and white on the front or abdominal area.
 P. Manuculatus and P. Leucopus are the most common rodent species of deer mice in Northern America.

 In some cases, humans can get infected with the hantavirus through direct contact with feces, saliva, or the rodent’s urine.
 The deer mouse can also be a carrier of other diseases.
 Those diseases include lime disease, ehrlichiosis, and babesiosis.

-The house mouse is the most common rodent pest in the Calgary area.
-They breed rapidly and adapt quickly to changing conditions.
-These types of rodents are identifiable by their pointed snout, long hairy tail, and large flat, yet rounded, ears.
+The most common rodent found in the Calgary area is the house mouse.
+They breed rapidly and can quickly adapt to changing conditions.
+These types of rodents are identifiable by their pointed snout, long hairy tail, and large, flat, yet rounded ears.
 With that said, the house mouse is considered a wild animal.

 Even without open doors, they can enter a building through a hole the diameter of a pencil, bringing in fleas, mites, ticks, and lice.
 Overall, mice chew through and contaminate what they come in contact with.
 Microdroplets of their urine left around a home can also cause allergies in children.